NVIDIA-Merlin/systems/README.md

 | merlin-inference           | https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-inference           | Merlin frameworks and Triton Inference Server |
 | merlin-tensorflow-inference            | https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-tensorflow-inference            | Merlin frameworks selected for only Tensorflow support and Triton Inference Server                    |

-If you want to add support for GPU-accelerated workflows, you'will first need to install  the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to provide GPU support for Docker.
+If you want to add support for GPU-accelerated workflows, you will first need to install the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to provide GPU support for Docker.
 You can use the NGC links referenced in the table above to obtain more information about how to launch and run these containers.

 ## Getting Started with Merlin Systems
-Merlin systems is a library designed to allow users to easily deploy data science pipelines to the [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
-Merlin systems is designed to simplify the inference deployment scheme.
+Merlin Systems is a library designed to allow users to easily deploy data science pipelines to the [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
+The Systems library is designed to simplify inference deployment.
 To do this we leverage the merlin DAG, the same graph API used in [NVTabular](https://github.com/NVIDIA-Merlin/NVTabular) for feature engineering.
 Below we will illustrate how easy it is to setup a triton inference server instance running a feature engineering workflow that feeds into a tensorflow model.

 ```python
 import tensorflow as tf